amsehili/amsehili.github.io/content/posts/PDL/fitting-probabilistic-nn-for-regression/index.md

 ![png](output_15_1.png)

-It appears that the regression lines of the two models are slightly different.
-More importantly, the learned standard deviation seems to align well with the spread of the data and varies as a function of the input $x$.
-This raises the question: does this make the NLL-optimized model better than the MSE-optimized one?
-To answer this question, we generate some validation data and compute the validation loss for each model to make a more informed comparison.
+The regression lines of the two models look slightly different.
+But importantly, the learned std seems to align well with the spread of the data and varies as a function of the input $x$.
+Now, the question is: does this make the NLL-optimized model any better than the MSE-optimized one?
+To answer this question, we generate some validation data and compute the validation loss for each model to make a more informed comparison

 ```python